 Album cover for K Maro’s Million Dollar Boy

-Cover for Nicolette Good’s album Monarch; on the bottom left is Satan with a cross on his chest, and on the bottom right is Samyaza (see Symbolic pictures: The cross, Pagan gods and The Great Deception)
+Cover for Nicolette Good’s album Monarch; on the bottom left is Satan with a cross on his chest, and on the bottom right is Samyaza, leader of the Watchers

 Poster for Lemony Snicket’s A Series of Unfortunate Events